 I go in spurts where all the groceries I buy are things to make salads and eat fruits for snacks.
 I'll go through a spurt here and there where I want to exercise every day (I'm having one of those spurts right now).
 But it's really hard for me to keep at it.
 Maybe because I have a hard time sticking to something long term (not relationships, for any of you single available men that might be reading this), hence the gypsy-ness of my life.
 But I hope that's not because I'm lazy or lacking some important part of my brain that helps a person stick to something longer than three weeks or a couple months.
 I'd like to think I'm just realistic, not lazy.
 But then again, realistic varies quite a bit depending on the person.

-some being the operative word here) is eating only organically certified fruits and vegetables, abhorring all things sugar, and going to the gym eight times a week so that they can fit nicely into their size zeros.
+Realistic for some people ( some being the operative word here) is eating only organically certified fruits and vegetables, abhorring all things sugar, and going to the gym eight times a week so that they can fit nicely into their size zeros.

-all day and maybe doing an hour of exercise here and there.
+But realistic for me is a little different.
+It's trying not to sit on the couch all day and maybe doing an hour of exercise here and there.
 It's trying not consume an entire bag of chips or box of oatmeal cream pies in one sitting and stopping at half instead.
 It's trying not to eat at In N' Out or Chick-fil-A more than four times a month (which is working out nicely since Ukraine has yet to catch on to any American franchise except McDonalds... which if I'm being honest, I have eaten at more since being here than I ever do in the states.
 Grrr, dang it for being honest!).
 And it's trying (with some serious exerted effort) to have a balanced lifestyle between the food I consume and the activities I perform.
 Its exhausting really.
 I can't even imagine how it must be for those who are on a perma-diet and in perpetual motion with all the exercising they do when life's not happening.

 But enough of that.
 Let me get to the point of this post...